 Proud to be part of revitalization efforts in the Skowhegan area, Margi helped convene the committee that restored the Bernard Langlais Skowhegan Indian sculpture in 2014.
 Margi grew up in Wilmette, Ill., and attended New Trier High School before studying dance, anthropology, and photography at Goucher College in Baltimore, Md.
 She also has a master's in teaching from the University of Maine, Orono.
 Margi moved to Maine more than 10 years ago with her husband, Kevin, who grew up in the area.
 Together they own Lakewood Golf Course in nearby Madison.

-Patrick is the loan officer at Franklin Savings Bank in Skowhegan.
+Patrick is the branch manager at Franklin Savings Bank in Skowhegan.
 A Skowhegan Area High School graduate, he moved back here from Southern Maine with his wife, Erin, and his son and daughter.
 Patrick is proud to be part of the community development programs in Skowhegan.

 Sam graduated from Skowhegan Area High School as valedictorian in 2003 and earned his B.A. in economics from Bowdoin College.
 He was an investment banker with Deutsche Bank in Boston before returning to Skowhegan in 2008 to start Hight Ford, part of the Hight Family of Dealerships begun by his great-grandfather Walter H. Hight in 1911.
 Sam and his wife, Amanda, live in Norridgewock at the Somerview Farm with their goldendoodle, Somerset, and her goat and chicken friends.
 Sam joined Main Street to help increase the sustainability of new and existing businesses in Skowhegan and create a viable community for young, smart, energetic entrepreneurs to prosper and build roots.
 He has served as chair of the Business Enhancement Committee since 2014.